-Whether back-flipping in his Deadpool suit, taking on business ventures like Aviation Gin and Mint Mobile, or wrangling his three (soon to be four) kids, Ryan Reynolds has his hands full.
+Whether back-flipping in his Deadpool suit, taking on business ventures like Aviation Gin and Mint Mobile, or wrangling his four kids, Ryan Reynolds has his hands full.

 Through it all, he prioritizes key health habits to keep up the demand of his A-list lifestyle.
 And at 46, he looks pretty damn good doing it.